CX Pro-Formula Concrete Countertop Slurry

 Work slurry into entire surface

 Polish or sand off extra slurry

-Pro-Formula Concrete Slurry is formulated for quick and easy filling of any small holes, or voids, created when air bubbles become trapped in the concrete's surface.
-Get consistent, complimentary color results by using this Slurry to patch air bubbles in countertops poured with Pro-Formula Concrete Mixes.
+CX Pro-Formula Concrete Countertop Slurry is formulated for quick and easy filling of any small holes, or voids, created when air bubbles become trapped in the concrete's surface.
+Get consistent, complimentary color results by using this slurry to patch air bubbles in countertops poured with CX Pro-Formula Concrete Countertop mixes.

 This fast-acting slurry speeds up your project by allowing a final polish less than 24 hours after its application, cutting the wait time of standard slurry mixes in half!